chrislowles/ap-filters/README.md

   - public                     # public timelines (local + federated)
 action: warn                   # warn (show with warning) | hide (hide completely)
 whole_word: false              # default whole_word for all keywords in this file
+enabled: true                  # set to false to delete this filter from Mastodon on next sync
 ---
 !
 Lines like this, ones starting with a ! are comments and are ignored by the sync script. keyword one        ! default options set by the frontmatter or sync script logic